My Journey with Food

 As a teenager, my relationship with food morphed into something different.
 I spent a decade as a competitive gymnast, but when the time came to quit, the drastic drop in exercise along with puberty, catty change-rooms, and gossipy high-school hallways had their way with my once loving, and rather normal, relationship with food.

 From my teens well into my twenties, my food journey became my largest struggle.
-I found myself in the throes of binging and purging, starving, dieting, over-exercising, popping pills… You name it, I did it.
+I found myself in the throes of binging and purging, starving, dieting, over-exercising, and popping pills.
+You name it, I did it.
 I was at complete loss and the loneliness was unbearable.

 I wish I could remember the exact moment the lights came on, but I don’t.
-I just know that I came to the realization that my health was suffering, that there was more to me than an eating disorder, and more to this life than struggle.
+I just know that at some point in my mid-twenties, I came to the realization that my health was suffering, that there was more to me than an eating disorder, and more to this life than struggle.
 Determined to find a way to bring back my love of food and turn my journey into something positive, I aligned myself to a new path and began to look to the health world for guidance.

 At 32, I was a young wife and mother, and well on my way to recovering health when doctors found a cancerous tumor in my colon.
 It was surgically removed and I was advised to endure several rounds of chemo.